StanleyEscobar99/Jot_Down/README.md

 # Jot Down

-### Welcome to the Notes project!
+### Welcome to the Jot Down project!
 This project is a simple note-taking application that was built using the MERN (MongoDB, Express, React, and Node.js) stack.

 Getting Started